t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 It processes both downstream data, e.g. originated from cloud services, and upstream data, e.g. originated from end devices or network elements.
 The term fog computing usually represents the notion of a multi-tiered edge computing, that is, several layers of compute infrastructure between the end devices and cloud services.

-An edge device is any computing or networking resource residing between data sources and cloud-based data centers.
+An edge device is any computing or networking resource residing between end-devices' data sources and cloud-based data centers.
 In edge computing, end devices not only consume data but also produce data.
 And at the network edge, devices not only request services and information from the Cloud, but also handle computing tasks including processing, storage, caching, and load balancing on data sent to and from the Cloud {{Shi}}.
 This does not preclude end devices from hosting computation themselves when possible, independently or as part of a distributed edge computing platform (this is also referred to as Mist Computing).